Zhong-Lab-UCSD/BENG183/PAGE.md

 ## 2. Native PAGE vs SDS PAGE <a name="232"></a>

 There are two ways to run PAGE depending on the purpose of the analysis.

-To better understand the difference between these methods, I'd like to distingush them between the following couple of aspects:
+PAGE can be run under denaturing or non-denaturing conditions.

 #### 1) Native PAGE <a name="2321"></a>